Until 1925, it wasn’t uncommon for the kingdom of Travancore to have been ruled by powerful queens.

-We are going to talk about one particular queen – Rani Sethu Lakshmi Bayi.
-She became the regent of the Travancore kingdom, and effectively ruled it from 1924 to 1931.
-She was one of Travancore’s most dynamic rulers.
-Interestingly, she was not born into the ruling dynasty but adopted into it.
-She became Queen because of a unique social custom called Matrilineal Succession.
-Ironically, she then went on to abolish that very system!
+This story is about one particular queen – Pooradam Thirunal Sethu Lakshmi Bayi.
+The regent of the Travancore kingdom, Sethu Lakshmi Bayi was one of Travancore’s most dynamic rulers and ruled it from 1924 to 1931.
+Interestingly, she was not born into the ruling dynasty but was adopted into it.
+She became the queen because of a unique social custom practiced in Kerala called matrilineal succession.

-In 1885, when Maharaja Moolam Tirunal became king, he had no sisters.
-That meant there was no one to continue the dynasty.
+In 1885, Maharaja Moolam Tirunal became the king.
+He had no sisters, which meant there was no one to continue the dynasty.
 Therefore, the Queen Mother had to adopt daughters.
-In 1900, she adopted 2 girls, the granddaughters of Raja Ravi Varma, the famous painter.
-And when the Queen Mother died, these two girls became the Senior Queen and Junior Queen – Rani Sethu Lakshmi Bayi and Rani Sethu parvathi Bayi respectively.
+In 1900, she adopted two girls, the granddaughters of Raja Ravi Varma, the famous painter.
+And when the Queen Mother died, these two girls became the Senior Queen and Junior Queen – Pooradam Thirunal Sethu Lakshmi Bayi and Moolam Thirunal Sethu Parvathi Bayi respectively.
 The succession plan was clear.
-The Senior Queen, Sethu Lakshmi Bayi’s son who would become the next king.
+The Senior Queen Sethu Lakshmi Bayi’s son would become the next king.

 As luck would have it, Lakshmi delivered daughters, not sons.
 Meanwhile the Junior Queen delivered a son, Chitra Tirunal Balarama Varma.
 Naturally, he was declared the heir-apparent.
-Lakshmi, it seemed, would now be just a ceremonial figure.
+Sethu Lakshmi Bayi, it seemed, would now be just a ceremonial figure.

 And then came another twist of fate.
-The king, Maharaja Moolam Tirunal, died suddenly in 1924.
+Moolam Tirunal died suddenly in 1924.
 This meant that Balarama Varma, the heir-apparent, had to be immediately crowned king.
-But there was one problem.
-Balarama was barely twelve years old, so a Regent was needed.
-And as the senior Queen, Lakshmi outranked everyone else.
-She was appointed regent and that is how, Lakshmi became the most powerful person in one of the richest kingdoms of India.
+But Balarama was barely 12 years old, so a Regent was needed.
+And as the senior queen, Sethu Lakshmi Bayi outranked everyone else.
+She was appointed Regent Maharani of Travancore and that is how she became the most powerful person in one of the richest kingdoms of India.

 Lakshmi was hardly 30 when she assumed charge; but she showed she was capable of taking on this job.
 She implemented sweeping social, political and economic reforms.
 And then, rather surprisingly, she abolished the very system of matrilineal succession that brought her to power.

-The Matrilineal Succession system evolved from an era when wars and political instability were rife.
+The matrilineal succession system evolved from an era when wars and political instability were rife.
 Nair men were frequently at the war-front and a stable family life was near-impossible.
 So, a system evolved where men and women were free to adopt and terminate relationships through social contracts known as ‘Sambandams’.
 Moving into a relationship was simple and moving out was painless.
 Unlike the rest of India, even the death of the partner was not the end of the world.
-It suited the times – it provided economic security, social stability, and a liberated sexual ambience, free of stigma, to the women.
+The system suited the times – it provided economic security, social stability, and liberated sexual choices, free of stigma, to the women.

 But, by 1900, Kerala had experienced over a century of peace and the Nair men had settled down to quiet domestic lives.
-Without wars, they had begun educating themselves in westernised colleges in places like Madras, where they were perceived as an oddity.
+Without wars, they had begun educating themselves in English colleges in places like Madras (present-day Chennai), where they were perceived as an oddity.
 The patriarchal world saw these men as illegitimate children, born out of concubinage.

-Rani Lakshmi Bayi was sensitive to the changes around her.
+Sethu Lakshmi Bayi was sensitive to the changes around her.
 Finally, in 1925, she signed the historic Nair Regulation Act, which effectively ended the practice of matrilineal succession.
-And with that, matriliny came to an end, terminated by a queen who became queen BECAUSE of that system.